Table of Contents

 People often wonder which method is better for deducting vehicle expenses.
 The actual expenses method is one way, and the standard mileage deduction is the other.

 The standard mileage method is simpler.
 You just multiply the number of business miles you drove by a rate the IRS sets each year.
-This rate changes, so always check the current year’s number.
+This rate changes, so always check the current year’s number and not historical mileage rates.

 The actual expense method, as we talked about, involves keeping track of all your real costs, like gas, repairs, and insurance.
 Then you figure out what portion of those costs is related to your work.